 Factors contributing to hip dysplasia include genetics, nutrition, environment, and injuries.
 Genetics is a primary piece of the puzzle, though inheritance patterns are not completely understood.
 I would not recommend dogs with abnormal hips or any other undesirable heritable conditions be used for breeding stock, as breeding these dogs can propagate the problem in future generations.
 More information on inherited deformities and available diagnostics can be found at the link listed at the end of this article.

 Nutrition, especially during the first year of life, greatly impacts orthopedic conditions like hip socket development.
 No dietary short-cuts exist: poor nutrition affects all areas of health, including weight, skeletal growth, performance, and recovery from illness and injury.
 Your dog needs to have a diet that is appropriate for its breed, age, and nutritional needs.
-Consult with your regular veterinarian for tips and suggestions based on your dog’s unique needs.
+There are a whole lot of supplements such as ‘Juve Flex’ from ultimate pet nutrition which is essentially used for canine hip and joint support.
+However, before buying any of these, consult your regular veterinarian for tips and suggestions based on your dog’s unique needs.